percona/pbm-docs/docs/index.md

 # Percona Backup for MongoDB Documentation

 Percona Backup for MongoDB is an open-source, distributed and low-impact solution for consistent backups of [MongoDB sharded clusters and replica sets](deployments.md).

-As of version 1.7.0, Percona Backup for MongoDB supports both [physical and logical backups and restores](details/backup-types.md).
-[Point-in-Time recovery](usage/point-in-time-recovery.md) is currently supported only for logical backups.
+It enables you to make logical, physical, incremental and selective backups and restores.
+[Point-in-Time recovery](usage/point-in-time-recovery.md) functionality allows you to recover your database to a specific timestamp.

 !!! note ""